Our grants programme develops new knowledge and advances geographical science by supporting geographical research in the UK and overseas.

 Every year we support over 40 student fieldwork projects, from PhD students collecting data for their dissertation to groups of undergraduates looking to get out into the field for the first time.

-The Society supports innovation in teaching geography at secondary and higher education level.
+Grants to support secondary school fieldwork and expeditions, and innovation in teaching geography at secondary and higher education level.

 Projects we support cover a range of geographical topics, from volcano monitoring, to adaptations to climate change, to farmers' rights issues.